3D Printing FDM (Fused Deposition Modelling)

 flex

-The properties of FDM printing stem from material properties, extrusion process.
+The properties of the printed objects, of course, stem from material properties and extrusion process.

 Layers - layer height, can be up to half of your nozzel diameter, determines most-directly the time taken to complete your print.